newtondotcom/wol/README.md

 When you add a **product**, you can choose the **game** and the **category**.
 The **product** will be linked to the **game** and the **category** and the **category** automatically added in the **CatAndGames** table if the **category** is not already linked to the **game**.

 Each **category** can have 2 links displayed per product and each **product** can have as well 2 links even the category is 1-link one.
 The links are displayed in the product page.

+# Content is community driven

+Once you have created an account and login, one can posts a **product**.

 # Responsive and customizable